 In the shipping business, any carrier must know its capacity.
-For ease of calculations, standard accepted sizes for the containers are Twenty-foot Equivalent Unit (TEU) and Forty-foot Equivalent Unit (FEU).
+For ease of calculations, standard accepted sizes for the the different types of containers are Twenty-foot Equivalent Unit (TEU) and Forty-foot Equivalent Unit (FEU).

-Definition: A TEU or a Twenty-Foot Equivalent Unit is a 20-feet long shipping container that is widely used as the benchmark for calculations in shipping & logistics.
-Specifically, it is an intermodal shipping container with dimensions (L x B x H) : 20ft x 8ft x 8ft.
+A TEU or a Twenty-Foot Equivalent Unit is a 20-feet long shipping container that is widely used as the benchmark for calculations in shipping & logistics.
+Specifically, it is an intermodal shipping container that is 20 feet long x 8.5 feet high x 8 feet in width.
 At least 9 to 11 pallets are held by these containers subject to the type of pallets i.e., standard or EUR pallets.
 The capacity of 2 TEUs is equivalent to the capacity of 1 FEU.

 Forty Foot Equivalent Unit (FEU) is an intermodal shipping container size with dimensions (L x B x H) : 40ft x 8ft x 8ft.
 At least 20 to 24 pallets can be held by these containers subject to the type of pallets i.e. standard or EUR pallets.